theRAPTLab/meme-2023/README.md

 If you want to seed (no pun intended) a MEME Electron application with sample data, e.g. configure teachers, classrooms, and groups, example models, etc, you can just run the MEME application, make the changes, and then duplicate and run the MEME.app.

 The one thing that can't be easily changed via the admin interface are the resources, so generally it's best to download them first.
-(Technical note: By running the Electron app, you're automatically loading the `db.js` files in `system/datasets/meme`.
-If you want to edit the `db.js` files by hand for the Electron app, edit those.
+(Technical note: By running the Electron app, you're automatically seeding the application with the `*.db.js` files from one of the templates stored in `templates`.
+If you want to edit the `*.db.js` files by hand for the Electron app, edit those.

 To build and run the Electron app:
-1. Make sure all the resources you want to use are in the `boilerplate/src/app-web/static/dlc` folder.
+1. Make sure all the resources you want to use are in one of the MEME templates or in the current resource folder (`/resources`).
 2. `npm run package`
 3. Find the app in `boilerplate/dist/meme-darwin-x64/meme.app`
 4. Double click the `meme.app` file to start it.